joelpurra/factorio-save-upgrader/README.md

 - Leaves up-to-date save files alone.
 - Does not require the full game to be installed.
 Save file can be transferred to a separate computer where upgrades are performed.

-## Limitations

-- Factorio has evolved over the years.
-For example some recipes, such as [oil processing](https://www.factorio.com/blog/post/fff-305), have changed so your factory may not run very well without manual fixes.
-- Only upgrading vanilla Factorio has been tested.
-For this reason, upgrading save files [with mods](https://mods.factorio.com/) are not officially supported by this tool.
-- Replay support is untested.
-Presumably [doesn't upgrade replays](https://wiki.factorio.com/Replay_system), since they are more tightly coupled to the version used for recording.
-Loading the map may still work, but replaying is not possible.
-- The save preview (screenshot) is lost during automated upgrades.
-When saving using the full game it is regenerated.
-- This tool doesn't inspect the `savegame.zip` files to try to figure out which upgrades might be necessary.
-Instead it brute-forces the solution by testing the save file against several major versions of Factorio until loading succeeds.
-The save file is then upgraded step-by-step through each subsequent major version.
-- This tool doesn't detect _when_ the save file has been successfully upgraded.
-Instead it waits for 60 seconds (by default) during each step, and then assumes everything went well.
-Upgrading a large/complex map on a slow machine _may_ take even longer, potentially interrupting the process prematurely.
-Upgrading a small/simple map on a reasonably fast machine _only takes seconds_ though, so the extra wait may seem unneccessary.
-Adjust to your liking; see [usage](#usage).

 ## Version compatibility

 Not all Factorio versions have (working) Docker images.
 Check the [issues for this tool](https://github.com/joelpurra/factorio-save-upgrader/issues?q=) as well as [issues for Factorio Docker](https://github.com/factoriotools/factorio-docker/issues?q=) for possible solutions.

-Here is a table of last known status (although presumably constantly outdated) for the available Factorio Docker image versions.
+Here is a table of last known status (although it is presumably constantly outdated) for the available Factorio Docker image versions.
 Major game versions can also load _some_ older save file formats.
 For example, Factorio 0.17 also supports upgrading from 0.16 and 0.15.

 | Version | Running | Upgrading from |
 | ------- | ------- | -------------- |